ddev/ddev/docs/users/extend/additional-services.md

 ### Apache Solr

+**Note:** The [ddev-contrib Apache Solr recipe](https://github.com/drud/ddev-contrib/tree/master/docker-compose-services/solr) will soon replace this one.
+It's a more sophisticated and easier-to-manage approach.

 This recipe adds an Apache Solr container to a project.
 It will set up a solr core named "dev" with the solr configuration you define.

 #### Installation